sk2282/ECE3400_Team8/lab4.md

 <img src="https://github.com/sk2282/ECE3400_Team8/blob/master/pictures/Lab4/ReceiveWholeMaze.png" height="100" />

-##### e.
-The RFK library has an Auto-ACK feature
+* The RFK library has an Auto-ACK feature

 #### 6. Modify code to send new data
-##### a.
-Send 3 pieces of information: x-coordinate, y-coordinate, state of current position
+* Send 3 pieces of information: x-coordinate, y-coordinate, state of current position
-##### b.
-Maze is 4x5, so we define the orientation so that the x-coordinate needs 3 bits, and the y-coordinate needs 2 bits.
+* Maze is 4x5, so we define the orientation so that the x-coordinate needs 3 bits, and the y-coordinate needs 2 bits.
-##### c.
-There are 4 different states (unvisited, no wall, wall, treasure), so the data needs 2 bits.
+* There are 4 different states (unvisited, no wall, wall, treasure), so the data needs 2 bits.
-##### d.
-On the transmitter side, we packed the bits together on using left shift and sent the package as a single payload.
+* On the transmitter side, we packed the bits together on using left shift and sent the package as a single payload.
 ```c
     // SENDER SIDE
     // Define maze